hapi-robo/temi-tools/README.md

 Creates a shortcut for APK file

 dependencies:
+  - curl
-  This script depends on having the Android-SDK installed and having the the ANDROID_HOME environment variable set appropriately.
+  - Android-SDK with the ANDROID_HOME environment variable set appropriately.

 positional arguments: